masonelmore/esi/docs/UniverseApi.md

 > []int64 GetUniverseStructures(ctx, optional)
 List all public structures

-List all public structures  --- Alternate route: `/dev/universe/structures/`  Alternate route: `/legacy/universe/structures/`  Alternate route: `/v1/universe/structures/`  --- This route is cached for up to 3600 seconds
+List all public structures  ---  This route is cached for up to 3600 seconds

 ### Required Parameters